U.S. envoy for North Korea to retire after Trump rejects unconditional talks

 Yun did not respond to Reuters requests for comment.

-In the CBS interview, Yun noted that North Korea had “stopped nuclear and missile tests.”
+In the CBS interview, Yun noted North Korea had “stopped nuclear and missile tests”.
 Pyongyang conducted its biggest and most recent nuclear bomb test in September and its largest and latest missile test in late November.

+His departure leaves vacant another key position tasked with dealing with the North’s nuclear and missile threats.

+Trump has yet to nominate an ambassador to South Korea, a post vacant for over a year.

 Some East Asia analysts called Yun’s departure a big blow to attempts to use diplomacy to resolve the crisis over North Korea’s development of nuclear missiles capable of hitting the United States, which has raised fears of war.